 4. The AMF determines that the message is for a PDU Session used for AIoT device communication based on the PDU Session ID, associates stored AIoT Service ID, and retrieves the associated VTMSI.

 5. The AMF sends a paging message to RAN to page the UE identified by VTMSI.
 RAN sends a paging message to the UE including the VTMSI.
+The paging cycle and the calculation of Paging Occasion uses the UE’s original settings so the UE doesn’t need a different set of Pos for Paging with VTMSI.

+Editor's note: It is FFS in case there are simultaneous downlink data arrival for UE’s own data or for multiple different AIoT services.

-6. The UE detects the paging for its VTMSI and determines that it needs to receive incoming downlink data for the AIoT devices on the PDU Session established for the AIoT service.
+6. The UE monitors the paging and compares the UE identity in the received paging message with both VTMSI and its own 5G-S-TMSI.
+If the UE detects the paging for its VTMSI and determines that it needs to receive incoming downlink data for the AIoT devices on the PDU Session established for the AIoT service.

 7. The UE sends a service request message and includes the PDU Session ID for the AIoT service in the list of PDU Sessions to request the re-establishment of RAN/CN communications resources.